dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysAllRoles.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSALLROLES System View

 The `SYSALLROLES` view displays all of the roles granted to the current user.
+It belongs to the `SYSVW` schema.

-The following table shows the contents of the `SYSALLROLES` system view.
+The following table shows the contents of the `SYSVW.SYSALLROLES` system view.

 <table>
     <caption>SYSALLROLES system view</caption>